maidsafe/safe_network/sn_transfers/README.md

 # Autonomi Network Token

-The Autonomi Network Token (ANT) is a curency built on top of the storage layer of the Autonomi Network.
-It is used on the Network to store data and network nodes are rewarded with this Token for their work.
+The Autonomi Network Token (ANT) is a currency built on top of the storage layer of the Autonomi Network.
+It is used to reward Network nodes for storing data.
+.
 ANT does not use a blockchain but a distributed Directed Acyclic Graph (DAG) of `Spend`s which are all linked together all the way to the first `Spend` which we call `Genesis`.
 Those `Spend`s contain transaction data and all the information necessary for verification and audit of the currency.

 ## Keys

 Just like many digital currencies, we use [public/private key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) (in our case we use [bls](https://en.wikipedia.org/wiki/BLS_digital_signature) keys, implemented in the [blsttc rust crate](https://docs.rs/blsttc/latest/blsttc/)).
 A wallet consists of two keys:

 - `MainPubkey`: equivalent to a Bitcoin address, this is used to receive ANT.
 It can be shared publicly.
-- `MainSecretKey`: it's the secret from which a `MainPubkey` is generated, it is used for spending ANT.
+- `MainSecretKey`: the secret from which a `MainPubkey` is generated; it is used for spending ANT.

-Unlike one could expect, the `MainPubkey` itself never owns any money: `UniquePubkey`s derived from it do.
+Unlike one might expect, the `MainPubkey` itself never owns any money: `UniquePubkey`s derived from it do.
 Value is owned by those `UniquePubkey`s which are spendable only once in the form of a `Spend` uploaded at that `UniquePubkey`'s address (known as a `SpendAddress`) on the Network.

-The way we obtain those `UniquePubkey`s is by using bls key derivation, an algorithm which can create a new key from another key by deriving it with a `DerivationIndex`. `UniquePubkey`s are obtained by deriving the `MainPubkey`.
-To spend the value owned by a `UniquePubkey`, one uses the associated `DerivedSecretKey` which is obtained by deriving the `MainSecretKey` with the same `DerivationIndex` as the `UniquePubkey`'s.
+The way we obtain those `UniquePubkey`s is by using bls key derivation, an algorithm which creates a new key from another key by using a large number called a `DerivationIndex`. `UniquePubkey`s are derived from the `MainPubkey`.
+To spend the value owned by a `UniquePubkey`, one uses the associated `DerivedSecretKey` which was derived from the `MainSecretKey` using the same `DerivationIndex` as was used to create the `UniquePubkey`.

 This `DerivedSecretKey` is used to sign the `Spend` which is then sent to the Network for validation and storage.
 Once the Network has stored and properly replicated that `Spend`, that `UniquePubkey` is considered to be spent and cannot ever be spent again.
 If more than one `Spend` entry exist at a given `SpendAddress` on the Network, that key is considered to be burnt which makes any `Spend` refering to it unspendable.